How to Open a Garage Door Without Power

 4. Don’t Ever Fix Cables or Springs by Yourself

 While it’s not dangerous to remove the cotter or clevis pin from your garage door, you should not attempt to fix any cables or springs by yourself.
 A mishandled cable could come snapping back at you, causing severe harm to you or anyone else in the garage.

 Along with any physical harm that could come your way, an improperly installed cable or spring could stress other parts of the garage door.
 As a result of this stress, the garage door might have issues opening and closing.
 To avoid causing further damage than a broken cable, you’ll want to call in the professionals to fix the door the right way.

 Want to Upgrade or Install a Garage Door?

 At Olympic Garage Door, we regularly serve homes and businesses throughout the Olympic Peninsula.
-Due to this experience, we know just how crucial a functional and attractive garage door is to any building.
+From our extensive experience, we know just how crucial a functional and attractive garage door is to any building.
 We also understand that even though you should know how to open the garage manually, a fault in a company’s products should never be the reason you need to.
-That’s why we offer only the highest-quality garage door systems on the market.
+That’s why we offer only the highest-quality garage door systems for commercial and residential use.

 If you’re interested in speaking with one of our trusted representatives about your needs, give us a call or send us a message.
 Along with speaking to a representative, you can schedule service easily through our online form.